mindey/eday/README.rst

 Using Epoch Days from Terminal
 -------------------------------

-Linux users who use use `zsh <https://ohmyz.sh/>`_ can also use the following bash functions directly from the terminal to compute epoch days.
+Linux users can also use the following `zsh <https://ohmyz.sh/>`_ functions directly from the terminal to compute epoch days.

 .. code-block:: bash

-    #!/bin/bash
+    #!/bin/zsh
     function eday { # eday now
      local n=$((($(date +%s%9N)/864)*1000))
      local day=${n:0:-14}; local hour=${n:(-14)}